Changes to host payments over the winter months

-- If a guest leaves the household before the 14th day of the month they move out the sponsors won’t get a payment for that month.
+- If a guest leaves the household before the 14th day of the month, they move out the sponsors will not get a payment for that month.

-- You will need to apply through your district council.
-Somerset West and Taunton will be administering all sponsor claims for Mendip District Council.
+- You will need to apply through the Somerset Council.

-- The sponsor must tell the district council immediately if their guest moves out
+- The sponsor must tell the Somerset Council immediately if their guest moves out

 We will share the application process.
 Please check again for more information.

-Legislation will be introduced to exempt the £350 ‘thank you’ payments made by councils to sponsors under the Homes for Ukraine scheme from income tax and corporation tax.
+Legislation will be introduced to exempt the £350 ‘thank you’ payments made by the Somerset Council to sponsors under the Homes for Ukraine scheme from income tax and corporation tax.

-In the meantime, HMRC will not collect any tax on these payments.
+In the meantime, HMRC (HM Revenue and Customs) will not collect any tax on these payments.
 Recipients should also disregard such payments when calculating income for the purposes of tax credits.